shamisdavid/shamisdavid/README.md

 # Hi, I'm David Shamis

-I'm a UC Berkeley-certified Machine Learning & AI professional and a full-stack web developer trained at AppAcademy.
-I’m passionate about applying machine learning, NLP, and modern development tools to solve real-world problems and create meaningful user experiences.
+I'm a Computer Science master’s student at CU Boulder, a UC Berkeley–certified Machine Learning & AI professional, and full-stack ready.
+I’m passionate about applying machine learning, computer vision, and modern development tools to solve real-world problems and create meaningful user experiences.

 I transitioned into tech after years of hands-on work as an automotive technician which was an experience that sharpened my ability to work under pressure, think systematically, and solve complex problems.
 I now bring that same mindset to building and debugging intelligent systems and full-stack applications.